| What’s a Phenomenon?Phenomenon 2003 is a roleplaying convention. Its goal is to provide

 were present at most of our meetings and contributed often but also

+mentioned many times that they were not organisers.
 Our first Phenomenon was arranged to be held at Karabar High School

 (later referred to as "No Hoper High" in a game run at